ProfLehman/cs415_fall_2025/labs/lab-01-Import_Export_Access.md

 Pick a **single table** from your final project to complete Parts 1 to 4.

 ### Part 1.
 Backup Database
-Save a copy of your table create and insert statements using mysqldump in a file called lab1.sql
+Save a copy of your table create and insert statements using **mysqldump** in a file called lab1.sql

+Note: The purpose of this part of the assignment is to learn to use mysqldump to create a backup, thus you must use mysqldump to create the file rather than hand-coding statements.

 ### Part 2.
 Comma-Delimited (CSV – comma-separated values)
 Save the table as a comma-delimited file called lab1.csv